Wildlife and Land Management

 Prioritize resource protection

 Successful land resource protection begins with setting priorities.
-Use GIS to assess the status of wildlife resources, distribution, and threats and track changes.
-With GIS you can compare scenarios against future modeled conditions to target and plan your stewardship activities.
+Use GIS to assess the status of wildlife resources, distribution, and threats, as well as to track any changes.
+With GIS, you can compare scenarios against modeled future conditions to target and plan your stewardship and conservation activities.

 Products and solutions